 The mother and father were married in Nova Scotia (Canada) in 2014.
 The father is a U.S. citizen and the mother a Canadian citizen.
 She moved to Washington State to live with the father on a visitor’s visa in 2015.
 Their daughter was born in Washington in 2016.

-In January 2017, after an incident of domestic violence, the parents agreed that the mother would go to Nova Scotia with the daughter with no set return date.
+In January 2017, the parents agreed that the mother would go to Nova Scotia with the daughter with no set return date.
 The father signed a U.S. State Department consent form which granted permission for the mother to obtain a U.S. passport for the daughter’s travel.
 The mother left with the child on 27 January 2017.